-Plaintiff The ERISA Industry Committee ("ERIC") respectfully submits this Memorandum of Law in support of its Motion for Summary Judgment, pursuant to Rule 56 of the Federal Rules of Civil Procedure.
+Plaintiff The ERISA Industry Committee ("ERIC") respectfully submits this Memorandum of Law in support of its Renewed Motion for Summary Judgment, pursuant to Rule 56 of the Federal Rules of Civil Procedure and this Court's Order dated February 16, 2023 (Dkt.
+No. 34).